AndrewAtkinsonBernd/FinalProjectSite/README.md

 ![Image](/maps/ResourceDensity.png)

 Overall resource density shows a much more nuanced understanding of resource access around downtown and east new orleans.
 We see higher access in the downtown core in a broad sense, and lower access in the northeast and eastern areas of the city.
-There is a pronounced lack of resource density just east of the downtown core: Desire neighborhood.
+There is a pronounced lack of resource density just east of the downtown core: **Desire Area neighborhood**.

 _Weighted Ressource Access_